What are Antioxidants?

-To put it in textbook terms, free radicals are spare particles looking for a bond.
-When these particles attach themselves to parts of your cells, they block off other compounds that help your health.
-Antioxidants act as a partner for these loose particles, pairing with them rather than to your body.
-Thankfully, many nutritious foods are full of antioxidants that can prevent illness and the appearance of aging later in life.
+Essentially, free radicals are loose particles looking for a bond.
+When these particles enter the body, they block beneficial compounds from feeding your cells.
+Antioxidants act as a partner for these loose particles, linking with them instead of your body.
+Foods with lots of antioxidants can improve your cellular health, impede the effects of aging and even improve skin.

-Garlic is used for its strong odor and taste, but this same compound is additionally a powerful antioxidant.
-With a boost of aged garlic extract, you can prevent cell oxidation can inhibit ionizing radiation.
-It has also been known to protect the brain from memory loss in the brain, and helps with your life.
+Allicin, a chemical in garlic is to blame for its famous taste and smell, it is additionally a powerful antioxidant.
+Aged garlic extract (AGE) slows cell oxidation as well as inhibits multistep carcinogenesis.
+It has also been known to protect the brain from cognitive loss in the brain, and extends your life.